-Department of Plant Sciences College of Agriculture and Natural Resources I ndividuals who apply restricted-use pesticides must be certified to do so under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Wyoming Environmental Pesticide Control Act of 1973.
+Individuals who apply restricted-use pesticides must be certified to do so under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA) and the Wyoming Environmental Pesticide Control Act of 1973.
 Amendments to FIFRA require that applicators be continually recertified.
-Training is conducted by University of Wyoming Extension.
+Training is conducted by University of Wyoming, Extension.
 Licensing is conferred by the Wyoming Department of Agriculture (WDA), which enforces FIFRA and the state act in Wyoming.